Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits: Information protection with other setups

 In this section, we will discuss the abilities of the information protection of the noiseless hybrid quantum circuits.
-For the MIPT setup, when the measurement probability is lower than the critical probability, the entanglement entropy within the system obeys volume-law, allowing for the perfect protection of the encoded information.
+For the MIPT setup, when the measurement probability is lower than the critical probability, the von Neumann entropy within the system obeys volume-law, allowing for the perfect protection of the encoded information.
 This conclusion can also be easily understood from the effective statistical model as shown in Fig. \ref{fig:MIPT2}.
 However, if we consider a part of the system ($\bar{A}$) as the environment, the timescale of information protection of the remaining subsystem ($A$) will depend on the subsystem size of $A$ denoted as $L_{A}$.
 Here, $A$ includes the qudit coupled with the reference qudit.
 If $L_{A}<L/2$, this is similar to the cases with temporally correlated quantum noises by replacing $L_{\text{eff}}$ with $L_{A}$ as shown in Fig. \ref{fig:MIPT1} and thus the timescale of information protection is $L_{A}^{2/3}$.
 The numerical results are shown in Fig. \ref{fig:Mipt_pm0.1_IAR}.
 On the other hand, if $L_{A}>L/2$, other spin configurations as shown in Fig. \ref{fig:MIPT2} dominate and the information can still be perfectly protected.
+We can also consider the initial state information protection protocol in the noiseless case, where the information protection protocol is $L_{A}$ and $\infty$ for $L_{A} < L/2$ and $L_{A} > L/2$ respectively~\cite{subsystemcapacity}.